You are here

 Graduate Plus Loan

 The Grad PLUS Loan, a low interest, federally backed student loan, guaranteed by the U.S. Government, like its undergraduate counterpart, can be used to pay for the total cost of education less any aid a student has already been awarded.
 Also like the undergraduate version, eligibility for the Graduate PLUS Loan is largely dependent on the borrower's credit rating and history, as opposed to the purely financial need-based Graduate Direct Loan.
-The annual interest rate is fixed at 7.9 percent.
 An origination fee is deducted from the loan amount.

 These are private lender loans for students who may not be eligible for Federal Direct Student Loans or for students who are eligible and need additional funds to help meet additional educational expenses including tuition and housing.
 The amount that a student may borrow is limited to the cost of attendance as determined by federal approved standard budgets.
 Students who are non-matriculated or who are registered for less than 6 credits may also apply.
 All applicants are subject to credit review or may require a co-signer.
 Students who do not have eligible citizenship status for federal financial aid may borrow an Alternative Loan if they have a co-signer with eligible citizenship status.